tdurtschi/lws-docs/mkdocs/docs/2. Software Engineering Practices/01- tdd.md

 One of the biggest arguments against TDD is that the whole idea of 'writing the test first' is unnecessary.
 But I think when you drill down on what makes a good test, the idea of writing them first naturally follows.

-First, the main thing a good test should do is pass when things work as expected, and fail when they don't work as expected.
+The main thing a good test should do is pass when things work as expected, and fail when they don't work as expected.
 It sounds obvious but it's worth saying.
 As the author of a good test, a developer needs to verify both of these scenarios.
 In other words, they must try the test on 2 different versions of the code and see that the test passes under the expected condition, and fails under incorrect conditions.

 I really want to drive this point: __if a test has never failed, it's not a good test__.
 I have encountered many tests that look correct at first glance but never fail due to some bug in the test.

 So a test should fail.
 The only remaining question is, at what point in development should the test fail?

 * The test fails __first__.
 Congratulations, you're doing TDD!
 * The implementation comes first, then a test which passes.
 Then __at the end__, the implementation is temporarily removed to verify the test will fail.
-In my opinion, this is pretty good, but it does add an extra step.
+This is still effective, but it does add an extra step.

 For me, the choice is clear.
-Only writing the test __first__ gives you the confidence you need while avoiding extra work.
+Only writing the test __first__ gives me the confidence I need while avoiding extra work.
 That's why I TDD!

-## I want to learn more about TDD
+## Learn more about TDD

-I'm happy to chat about TDD or discuss how adopting TDD could improve outcomes for your team!
+Let's chat about TDD or discuss how adopting TDD could improve outcomes for your team!

-Here are some other resources to check out:
+### Resources

 * [Test Driven Development - Martin Fowler](https://martinfowler.com/bliki/TestDrivenDevelopment.html)
 * [Test Driven Development By Example - Kent Beck (Amazon)](https://www.amazon.com/Test-Driven-Development-Kent-Beck/dp/0321146530)